Mini Shepherd’s Pie

 - Reduce to medium-low; simmer 5 minutes or until mixture is thickened, stirring occasionally.
 Remove from heat; stir in peas and carrots.

 - Soften pie crust according to package directions.
-Preheat oven to 375 degrees F. On lightly floured work surface, roll pie crust to 14 inches diameter.
-Using 4.5-inch round cutter (or small bowl), cut 6 rounds from crust.
+Preheat oven to 375 degrees F. On lightly floured work surface, roll each pie crust to 14 inches diameter.
+Using 4.5-inch round cutter (or small bowl), cut 6 rounds from each crust, re-rolling scraps to make the final ones, if necessary.

 - Press each round into muffin cup.
 Transfer to oven and bake 10 to 11 minutes or until lightly browned.